 Finishing second gave Williamstown a home qualifying final, a great advantage considering the ‘Town had lost only once at Pt.
 Gellibrand all year, and that was to reigning premier North Ballarat by just two points in round 8.
 However, the Seagulls performed badly to go down to the Northern Bullants 11.12.78 to 6.13.49, the Club’s lowest score of the season and also the last two years (refer details below).

 The second-semi at North Port Oval the following week resulted in another bad loss, this time at the hands of Collingwood, 13.16.94 to Williamstown’s 7.12.54.
-This brought to an end the eight-year coaching reign of Brad Gotch after 161 games, which saw 93 wins, 63 losses and two draws, and highlighted by the 2003 grand final victory.
+This brought to an end the eight-year coaching reign of Brad Gotch after 157 games, which saw 90 wins, 65 losses and two draws (in rounds 2 and 3 of the 2007 season), and highlighted by the 2003 grand final victory.
 The team contested the finals in six of those eight seasons.
 Only the great Gerry Callahan has coached the Seagulls in more games (202), leaving dual-premiership coach Gordon Ogden in third place (110).

 The Reserves met Sandringham in a knock-out second preliminary final and went down 14.10.94 to 6.14.50, which saw Saade Ghazi also finish up as coach of that side.
 This brought to an end an amazing decade of success for the Seconds team, which had been premiers in 2002, 2003, 2005 and 2008, runners-up in 2001, 2004 and 2006, while finishing third in 2007.

-During the year the Club lost long-time volunteer Bert John, former player Steven Knight (22 games, 55 goals) and dual premiership player (1955/56) Alan McPherson at the age of 77.
+During the year the Club lost long-time volunteer Bert John, former player Steven Knight (22 games, 55 goals) at 47 years of age and dual premiership player (1955/56) Alan McPherson at the age of 77.
 He was at the Club from 1955-58 and played 44 games, kicking 127 goals, including six in the 1956 grand final win over Port Melbourne.
 Alan was named second best player after Ray Smith in that game.

 Bulldog-listed player Wayde Skipper was awarded the Gerry Callahan Medal as best and fairest for the season from captain Brett Johnson with Ben Jolley in third place, while Matthew Little was leading goalkicker.
 Matthew Cravino took out the Bill Sheahan Memorial Trophy as best for the Reserves from Nick Georgiadis and Tommy Langlands third.
 Skipper also took home the Ron James Memorial Trophy for most valuable player.
 The Bill 'Darkie' Raffle Memorial Trophy for best clubman was awarded to Ron 'The Count' Williams.